ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 To make it easier for developers to adopt Helia in dapps that lean heavily on gateways, we've been working on a couple of improvements:

 - [Configurable block brokers](https://github.com/ipfs/helia/pull/280): a generic interface for resolving CIDs to blocks.
 Allows developers to choose (and even implement their own) block fetching approach for their app, e.g. Trustless Gateways, Bitswap, or a combination of the two.
 [Released in Helia v2.1.0](https://github.com/ipfs/helia/releases/tag/helia-v2.1.0)
-- [@helia/http](https://github.com/ipfs/helia/issues/289): A browser optimised version of Helia that leans on trustless gateways to enable verified retrieval.
+- [@helia/http](https://github.com/ipfs/helia/issues/289): A browser optimised version of Helia that leans on trustless gateways and delegated routing to enable verified retrieval.
 This was the package that was used in the examples above.
 - [@helia/verified-fetch](https://github.com/ipfs/helia/issues/348): A library that would provide a similar interface to the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and accept native `ipfs://` and `ipns://` URIs and function like an IPFS gateway.
 We intend for it to serve as a drop-in replacement for `fetch` requests to trusted gateways.

 ### Helia in a Service Worker